embedded-graphics/embedded-graphics/embedded-graphics/README.md

 ## Simulator

 Embedded graphics comes with a [simulator]!
+The simulator can be used to test and debug embedded graphics code, or produce examples and interactive demos to show of embedded graphics features.

 ![It can display all sorts of embedded-graphics test code.](https://raw.githubusercontent.com/jamwaffles/embedded-graphics/master/assets/simulator-demo.png)